 What about the availability of off-campus housing?

 After your freshman year, you are no longer required to live on campus.
 While there are apartment and suite style dorms available, there are also plenty of off-campus options.
 There are townhomes, apartments, and houses available and many within walking distance of campus!
-If you need additional information, the Department of Housing and Residence Life keeps a list of off-campus housing including amenities and price ranges.

 What steps does VSU take to make sure the campus is safe?